sytabaresa/kingly/README.md

     - ~~note that there is not really a strong rationale for eventless self-transition, I recommend just staying away from it~~
 - the machine is deterministic and unambiguous
-  - **NOTE TO SELF**: absolutely enforce that contract
   - to a (from, event) couple, there can only correspond one row in the `transitions` array of the state machine (but there can be several guards in that row)
       - (particular case) eventless transitions must not be contradicted by event-ful transitions
+      - e.g. if there is an eventless transition `A -eventless-> B`, there cannot be a competing `A -ev-> X`
   - A -ev> B and A < OUTER_A with OUTER_A -ev>C !! : there are two valid transitions triggered by
      `ev`.
 Such transitions would unduely complicate the input testing generation, and decrease the readability of the machine so we forbid such transitions[^x]
-  - there cannot be two transitions with the same `(from, event, predicate)` - sameness defined for predicate by referential equality
 - no transitions from the history state (history state is only a target state)
-- A transition evaluation must end in an atomic state
+- A transition evaluation must always end (!), and end in an atomic state
-  - Initial states must be defined for every compound state
-  - Every compound state must have eactly one INIT transition, i.e. a transition whose triggering event is `INIT_EVENT`.
-That transition must have a target state which is a substate of the compound state (no hierarchy crossing)
+  - Every compound state must have eactly one inconditional (unguarded) INIT transition, i.e. a transition whose triggering event is `INIT_EVENT`.
+That transition must have a target state which is a substate of the compound state (no hierarchy crossing), and which is not a history pseudo state
   - Compound states must not have eventless transitions defined on them (would introduce ambiguity with the INIT transition)
   - (the previous conditions ensure that there is always a way down the hierarchy for compound